smped/GRAVI/index.md

 ## Quickstart

-You will need a snakemake conda environment to begin.
+You will need a `snakemake` installation to begin.
 Please see [here](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) for help setting this up.

 1. Create a new `github` repository on your account by going to [the github template repository](https://github.com/steveped/GRAVI/generate)
-2. Download the repository to your local server or HPC using `git clone <myrepository>`
+2. Download your new repository to your local server or HPC using `git clone <myrepository>`
 3. Place your bam files in the subdirectory `data/bam` or `data/aligned`
     + These should be placed in separate directories for each target, such `data/bam/target1` and `data/bam/target2`
 4. Edit `samples.tsv` in the `config` directory.
 Required columns are: `sample`, `target`, `treat`, `input`